Aaron-Bopp/TIM/40_Evergreens/You will never be pushed to understand marginalization unless you are part of a marginalized group.md

 For some it will be very difficult to fit their [[identity]] into the world around, so they will be forced to struggle through and find purpose and meaning in that journey, but others will fit in easily and never fully understand themselves.
 These people are taught to be [[ignorance|ignorant]] of [[struggle]].

-This is part of why [[Worldviews are wrong if they make life seem easy and simple]] and [[The church will fail if christians keep aligning themselves with hate instead of love]]
+This is part of why [[Worldviews should not make life seem easy and simple]] and [[The church will fail if christians keep aligning themselves with hate instead of love]]

 ### <hr class="footnote"/>